bdittmer-godaddy/if/README.md

 	move the Patches to the Neighborhood.

 A Oak Tree is a supporter in the Back Yard.
-The description is "A large tree has a long yellow rope tied to it."
+The description is "A large tree has a long yellow rope tied to it.".
 [TODO: add climb rope]

 [Pool]